Efficient Nonthermal Ion and Electron Acceleration Enabled by the Flux-Rope Kink Instability in 3D Nonrelativistic Magnetic Reconnection

 On the theoretical front, previous studies have demonstrated a Fermi-type mechanism within reconnection layers \citep{Drake2006,Dahlin2014,Dahlin2017,Li2017,Li2018,Li2019b}, involving the particle curvature drift within the electric field induced by the large-scale flows.
-This mechanism driven by field-line curvature is efficient for low guide field (out of the reconnection plane) to reconnection field ratio $b_g<0.5$ \citep{Li2017,Li2018,Li2019b,Arnold2021}, and is enhanced by the magnetic island interaction within the reconnection layer.
-However, in 2D simulations, the efficiency of the Fermi acceleration is limited by the trapping of energetic particles within these islands.
-Several 3D studies have demonstrated that overlapping tearing islands due to multiple resonance surfaces lead to field-line chaos \citep{Bowers2007,Daughton2011,Liu2013prl,Onofri2006}, allowing energetic particles to transport out of the flux ropes and continue acceleration \citep{Dahlin2015,Dahlin2017,Li2019b}.
+This mechanism driven by field-line curvature is efficient for low guide field (out of the reconnection plane) to reconnection field ratios $b_g<0.5$ \citep{Li2017,Li2018,Li2019b,Arnold2021}, and is enhanced by magnetic-island interactions within the reconnection layer.
+However, in 2D simulations, the efficiency of the Fermi acceleration is limited by particle trapping within these islands.
+Several 3D studies have demonstrated that overlapping tearing islands due to multiple resonance surfaces lead to field-line chaos \citep{Bowers2007,Daughton2011,Liu2013prl,Onofri2006}, allowing energetic particles to transport out of flux-ropes and continue acceleration \citep{Dahlin2015,Dahlin2017,Li2019b}.
 However, this mechanism only applies to regimes with significant guide fields ($b_g>0.5$) where the efficiency of the Fermi mechanism is dramatically reduced.

-In this Letter, we demonstrate with 3D kinetic simulations that within the weak-guide-field regime the flux ropes are unstable to the flux-rope kink instability.
-This generates strong field-line chaos, allowing energetic particles to transport out of flux ropes and continue their Fermi acceleration.
-The field-line chaos is triggered when the flux ropes reach a threshold length for the $m=1$ kink instability.
-Our 3D simulations exploiting this threshold reach an unprecedented reconnection domain.
-For the first time, both protons and electrons develop clear and sustainable nonthermal power-law distributions.
-The resulting nonthermal populations contain a significant fraction of the released energy, and remarkably, nonthermal protons gain much more energy than nonthermal electrons.
-The acceleration processes include an injection followed by a prolonged Fermi acceleration phase.
-While the injection sets the low-energy bounds of the power-laws which controls the nonthermal energy contents, the high-energy cutoffs keep growing with system size, indicating that the results can be extended to macroscopic systems.
+With 3D kinetic simulations, here we demonstrate that within the weak-guide-field regime the flux-rope kink instability is unstable in the reconnection layer.
+This generates strong field-line chaos, allowing energetic particles to transport out of flux-ropes and continue Fermi acceleration.
+The field-line chaos is triggered when flux-ropes reach a threshold length for the $m=1$ kink instability.
+Our 3D simulations exploiting this threshold reach an unprecedented domain size.
+For the first time, both protons and electrons develop clear and sustainable nonthermal power-laws.
+The nonthermal populations contain a significant fraction of the released energy, and nonthermal protons gain $\sim2\times$ more energy than nonthermal electrons.
+The acceleration processes include an injection followed by a prolonged Fermi-acceleration phase.
+While the injection sets low-energy bounds of the power-laws which controls the nonthermal energy contents, the high-energy cutoffs keep growing with system size, indicating that the results can be extended to macroscopic systems.